Malala comes to Harrow High School

 As a passionate advocate for education, Malala spoke about her work and efforts to encourage and ensure opportunities in developed and developing countries for young women to enter education.

 Malala met in the school library with 30 girls and boys from across Harrow High School.
 Students watched video messages sent to them from girls in Afghanistan outlining the challenges they faced.
 The HHS students were struck by how ambitious the girls were and their sheer determination to access their fundamental right to an education.
-The HHS students were deeply moved and commented on the fact they ‘take school for granted’ and that listening to the Afghani girls inspired them to ‘come into school and work hard and use this opportunity’.
+The HHS students were deeply moved and commented on the fact they ‘take school for granted’ and that listening to the Afghan girls inspired them to ‘come into school and work hard and use this opportunity’.
 Students were involved in discussion with Malala about how educating girls was of global importance as a human right but also because of the huge knock-on benefits it has for health and future generations.
 HHS students then wrote letters of solidarity to girls in Afghanistan.

 Before the Taliban’s return to power three years ago, “one in three women there were enrolled in university in Afghanistan”, Malala said.
 “But today it is the only country in the world where women and girls are banned from pursuing an education.”